 Amaranthus (love-lies-bleeding) H.A., 3 ft.
 The long pendent tassels of crimson flowers are a curious sight from July to September.
 A. caudatus Viridis’ has long greenish-yellow tassels.
 Sow in the open ground in April in well-drained soil and in a sunny position.
 It requires plenty of moisture during the growing season.
 In exposed districts it is best treated as a half-hardy plant.
 People either like it or it gives them the creeps.

 Anagallis (pimpernel) H.H.A., 6-12 in.
 Seed of A. linifolia sown in the open in late May in well-drained soil on a rock garden or warm border will provide brilliantly colored flowers from July to September.
 Mixed packets will provide shades of scarlet and blue, or separate colors are available.

 Arctotis H.H.A., 1-2 ft.
-These South African plants with daisy-like flowers require a well-drained soil and full sun.
-They are perennial in their native conditions but are easily raised from seed sown under glass in March in a temperature of 65°F (I 8°C).
+These South African plants with daisy-like flowers require well-drained soil and full sun.
+They are perennial in their native conditions but are easily raised from seed sown under glass in March at a temperature of 65°F (I 8°C).
 Harden off the seedlings before planting out in mid-May.
-The silvery-white flowers of A. grandis, 2 ft., have a mauve centre and a golden band.
+The silvery-white flowers of A. grandis, 2 ft., have a mauve center and a golden band.
 Young plants should be pinched back when about 6 in. high to encourage bushy growth.